achembarpu/project-euler/CONTRIBUTING.md

 #### Validating & Timing
 * To test your solution, run [tester.sh](https://github.com/arvindch/project-euler/blob/master/test/tester.sh): `./tester.sh problem_num user_name`
 * If the validation fails, fix your code.
-* If the execution time (found in `timings.txt`) is too long, optimize your code.
+* If the execution time in `timings.txt` is too long, optimize your code.
-* Correct solutions validate and run in under a minute...
+* Acceptable solutions validate and run in under a minute...

 #### Submitting Solutions
 * Check your changes: `git status`